bvelasquez/minitask/README.md

 The server automatically detects if the dashboard is already open in a browser tab to avoid opening duplicate tabs.
 It uses a lock file with timestamp and process validation to track browser state.
 If you need to force open a new tab, use the `--force-browser` flag.

 ## MCP Integration

+### Quick Start for MCP

+After installation, your MCP server is ready to use:

+1. **Ensure PM2 server is running**: `npm run server:start`
+2. **Add to your MCP configuration** (see configuration example below)
+3. **The MCP server will automatically connect** when called by your MCP client

+The PM2 server runs the web dashboard on port 3020, while the MCP server uses the configuration you specify in your MCP client.

 ### Adding to MCP Client Configuration